Mental health matters: Where different groups in S’pore can get help and support

-SINGAPORE - From work and school stress, to potentially debilitating conditions like schizophrenia, mental health issues cover a wide spectrum.
+SINGAPORE – From work and school stress to potentially debilitating conditions like schizophrenia, mental health issues cover a wide spectrum.
 Here’s a look at where different groups can get help, and the support the Government provides.

 Youth